 - Best of both worlds

-Research points to the fact that no-alcohol beverages are consumed by people seeking to moderate – rather than obliterate – their alcohol consumption and so low alcohol varieties are likely to grow in popularity.
+Research shows that no-alcohol people seeking to moderate their alcohol consumption prefer low/no options.
+So, low alcohol varieties are likely to grow in popularity.

 More than half of no/low consumers report that they choose to switch between no/low and full-strength alcohol products on the same occasion and consumers are open to trying something new.